matthewgiarra/simple-ai/PyTorch/simple_tensorcore_benchmark_jetson/README.md

 sudo date -s "$(wget -qSO- --max-redirect=0 google.com 2>&1 | grep Date: | cut -d' ' -f5-8)Z"
 ```

-## Can't build the Docker image
+## Can't build the Docker image with full `apex` build
-If you can't build the Docker image, you may need to [change your default Docker runtime](https://docs.nvidia.com/dgx/nvidia-container-runtime-upgrade/index.html#using-nv-container-runtime) to `nvidia`.
+Building the Docker image with the [full apex build](https://github.com/NVIDIA/apex#quick-start) (versus the Python-only build) appears to require access to Cuda libraries at build-time.
+If the build fails, you may need to [change your default Docker runtime](https://docs.nvidia.com/dgx/nvidia-container-runtime-upgrade/index.html#using-nv-container-runtime) to `nvidia`.
 This allows access to `cuda` libraries while building the Docker image (I think).

 To set nvidia as the default Docker runtime: